sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started.md

 - (Optional) A microSD card [formatted as FAT16 or exFAT](https://docs.sidecartridge.com/sidecartridge-multidevice/how_to/#format-the-microsd-card).

 ### Initial Setup and Configuration
-The Initial Setup and Configuration is a multi-step process aimed at preparing the SidecarT board for use with the Atari ST, STE, or Mega computer.
+The Initial Setup and Configuration is a multi-step process aimed at preparing the Multi-device board for use with the Atari ST, STE, or Mega computer.
 Here’s a summarized version of the [detailed instructions available here](https://sidecartridge.com/quickstart/sidecartridge-multidevice-atari-st/).

 <figure class="video_container" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; background: #000;">
     <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 0;"